George O'Leary: Notre Dame scandal

 In 2001, O'Leary left Georgia Tech to take over as the head coach for the University of Notre Dame.

 However, a few days after he was hired, inaccuracies were discovered in his published biographical sketch.
-The biography, which had remained more or less unchanged for two decades, stated that O'Leary had earned three letters in football at the University of New Hampshire, but when The (Manchester) Union Leader called The University of New Hampshire to research a feature story on him, the school informed the paper he had not even played in one game.
+The biography, which had remained more or less unchanged for two decades, stated that O'Leary had earned three letters in football at the University of New Hampshire, but when The (Manchester) Union Leader called UNH to research a feature story on him, the school informed the paper he had not even played in one game.

-When this came to light, O'Leary offered his immediate resignation, which Notre Dame athletic director Kevin White turned down, but then asked if there were any other inaccuracies.
-He then admitted that he had not earned a master's degree from "NYU-Stony Brook University": this was a non-existent institution named after two separate schools over 50 miles apart.
+When this came to light, O'Leary offered his immediate resignation.
+Notre Dame athletic director Kevin White turned it down, but then asked if there were any other inaccuracies.
+O'Leary then admitted that he had not earned a master's degree from "NYU-Stony Brook University": this was a non-existent institution named after two separate schools over 50 miles apart.
 He had taken only two courses at Stony Brook, and never graduated.
 When this inaccuracy came to light, Notre Dame promptly forced O'Leary to resign.

 O'Leary said in a statement released that day, "Due to a selfish and thoughtless act many years ago, I have personally embarrassed Notre Dame, its alumni and fans."

 O'Leary blamed these inaccuracies on resume padding that had followed him through his career, and admitted: "In seeking employment I prepared a resume that contained inaccuracies regarding my completion of course work for a master's degree and also my level of participation in football at my alma mater.
 These misstatements were never stricken from my resume or biographical sketch in later years."